sergiotaborda/lense-lang/docs/content/objects.md

 # Objects

+In Lense all things are objects and all variables are references.
+This means, no primitives and no static members.
+The Lense back-end compiler will try to use the native plataform's primitives as much as possible to enhance performance, but this is an otimization.
+Conceptually primitives do not exist.

-Lense does not have static members, all things are objects.
-Instead of static members, Lense has global objects.
-A global object is declared like:
+Instead of static members, Lense has global objects.A global object is declared like:

 ~~~~brush: lense
 public object System {

 }

 ~~~~

-and then imported normally like a type using import
+and then imported normally like a type using the ``import`` statement:

 ~~~~brush: lense
 import somepackage.System;